Epigraph-Tour

 Epigraph will load the 3D model for sku that was requested in the Epigraph-Tour.
 From here visitors to your site can rotate a 3D model, see dimensions and open the product in AR.

-To access the public functionality exposed with these solutions, you first need access to the element itself and any member that is exposed without the "_" or "__" prefix, can be utilized for customizing the experience on your own terms.
+To access the public functionality exposed with these solutions, you first need access to the element itself and each solution should have an api exposed on it via solutionRef.api, shown below:

 // in your javascript file or script tag.
 Make sure to replace the ID below